Modelica Assignment

 OMEdit

 The OpenModelica Connection Editor (OMEdit) is the standard graphical user interface that is used for graphical Modelica model creation and editing.
 We will use OMEdit for all the tasks.
-Launch instructions and other features of OMEdit are available on the OMEdit website.
+Launch instructions and other features of OMEdit are described on the OMEdit website.
 OMEdit has 4 different views but we are only interested in the Modelling and Plotting views.
 We will primarily use OMEdit to design the model.
 Information about the other OpenModelica applications are just given for information.

 Modelica Standard Library

 A major advantage of using Modelica is the availability of a wide-variety of Modelica libraries, making it easier to re-use blocks and classes from these libraries.
 For the assignment, you should ensure, once you have installed OpenModelica, that the Modelica Standard Library (MSL) package is also correctly downloaded, and automatically loaded when you start OMEdit.
-To do so, go to File > Manage Libraries > Install Library > for Name select Modelica with Version 4.0.0 > OK.
+To do so, go to File > Manage Libraries > Install Library > select Modelica with Version 4.0.0 > OK.
 The Modelica Standard Library should be visible when you restart OMEdit.

 OMNotebook